Santo Tomas, La Union: American Colonization

-The independence of the Philippines from Spain was short-lived, as the Philippine-American War soon followed.
-In 1899, Santo Tomas became one of center of resistance against American forces.
+The independence of the Philippines from Spain was short-lived, as the Philippine–American War soon followed.
+In 1899, Santo Tomas became a center of resistance against American forces.
 Guerrilla Unit No. 5, under the leadership of Captain Santiago Fontanilla, operated in the areas of Santo Tomas, Agoo, Aringay, and Tubao.

 The guerrilla forces played a crucial role in resisting American advances and defending the town's autonomy.
-On November 18, 1899, American troops arrived in coastal La Union via Rabon Point after successfully taking Pozorrubio and San Fabian in Pangasinan under General Samuel B.M.
-Young.
+On November 18, 1899, American troops arrived in coastal La Union via Rabon Point after successfully taking Pozorrubio and San Fabian in Pangasinan under General Samuel Baldwin Marks Young.
 This led to a decisive battle along the coast of Santo Tomas and nearby Tubao.
 By November 19, the Americans had taken control of Santo Tomas and Agoo, and by November 20, they had captured the revolutionary headquarters in San Fernando.

-By May 1, 1901, the Gen. Manuel Tinio Brigade surrendered to the Americans, marking the end of the Philippine-American War in La Union and the surrounding region.
+By May 1, 1901, the General Manuel Tinio Brigade surrendered to the Americans, marking the end of the Philippine-American War in La Union and the surrounding region.